By John Podhoretz

 My Hebrew is terrible, despite years of study as a kid, so when I hear Hebrew spoken conversationally in Israel, I can get every fifth or sixth word.
 The effect is something like “bzz bzz bzz HOUSE bzz bzz bzz SHABBAT bzz bzz bzz WAIT bzz bzz bzz GOOD bzz bzz bzz NO.”

 I have given up attempting to decode, and so I wander the streets of Jerusalem in a kind of drunken haze, as though I am at a party where the music is so loud that it has largely deafened me.
 And this analogy—of the streets of Jerusalem to a loud party—is not just an analogy.
-Thursday afternoon the city was all but shut down by a Gay Pride parade.
+One afternoon, some years ago, the city was all but shut down by a Gay Pride parade.

-Yesterday two large stages were constructed, two blocks from each other, in the center of town right near the terrific boutique hotel I’m staying at (the Atlas Harmony Hotel, which I commend to you, as does Trip Advisor), and bands played all afternoon in the sweltering heat as legions of Israelis and tourists walked by, shopping and drinking coffee and pushing strollers and getting ready for the Sabbath.
+Two large stages had been constructed, two blocks from each other, in the center of town right near the terrific boutique hotel I was staying at (the Atlas Harmony Hotel, which I commend to you, as does Trip Advisor), and bands played all afternoon in the sweltering heat as legions of Israelis and tourists walked by, shopping and drinking coffee and pushing strollers and getting ready for the Sabbath.

 Hebrew had not been a spoken language for nearly 2,000 years until European Jews moved to Palestine in the 1870s.
 The main pedestrian mall in Jerusalem, where one of the two concert stages was set up, is on Ben-Yehuda Street.
 The street is named for Eliezer Ben-Yehuda (born Perlman), who moved to Palestine in 1881 from what is now Belarus.